The Road to Know-Where: An Object-and-Room Informed Sequential BERT for Indoor Vision-Language Navigation

 In this section, we evaluate the impact of the key components of our model: the sequential design for BERT and the newly proposed three loss functions.
 The evaluations are conducted on the NDH and REVERIE datasets.
 NDH utilises detailed navigation instructions as in the R2R task, while REVERIE utilises much shorter and high level instructions.
 The results are shown in Table~\ref{tab:ablation}, where the symbols S, $\mathcal{L}^{\mathbf{D}}, \mathcal{L}^{\mathbf{R}_n}$, and $\mathcal{L}^{\mathbf{R}_g}$ denote the sequential design for BERT, direction loss, room-type loss for the next step, and room-type loss for the goal location, respectively.

 \paragraph{Effectiveness of the Sequential Design.} To evaluate the effectiveness of the proposed sequential design, we compare against its variant which is a direct application of BERT (\ie, without the connection from step $t$ to step $t+1$).
 Both are initialised from UNITER.
 The results are presented in rows $1$ and $2$ of Table~\ref{tab:ablation}.
 They show that: (I) For Val Unseen splits, our sequential design achieves significant improvements: $0.44$ meters absolute improvement ($18\%$ relative improvement) for NDH task and $6\%$ absolute improvement ($73\%$ relative improvement) for REVERIE task.
 (II) For Val Seen splits, a slight performance regression is observed for the NDH task and a slight improvement appears on the REVERIE task.
-Overall, these results show that our sequential design effectively enhances the generalization ability and may reduce over-fitting in seen environments.
+These results show that our sequential design effectively enhances the generalization ability and may reduce over-fitting in seen environments.